 This siphon is made from solid aluminum lined with an epoxy resin to keep the soda water separate from the aluminum.

-It is easy to use, with a snap and lock insertion bottle.
-The sparkling water maker also lets you decide how much fizz and flavor you want to add to your drink.
-The Soda Stream Fizzi uses a simple one touch system and is compatible with any Soda Stream carbonation bottle.
+This sparkling water maker also lets you decide how much fizz and flavor you want to add to your drink.
+It also uses a simple one touch system and is compatible with any Soda Stream carbonation bottle.